Where’s The Long Hair in Business?

 “Yes, I can have long hair and be a professional, be taken seriously, and make a good living.
 I don’t have to be ‘conventional.’”

-While is seems more companies are loosening up around the collar, there’s still an unprofessional stereotype men with long hair in business face.
+While is seems more companies are loosening up around the collar, there’s still an unprofessional stereotype that men with long hair in business face.
 Even today there are plenty of jobs and companies saying no-go on the flow.

 In many ways these guys have set the tone.
 They weren’t afraid to be different.
 They had courage.
 And it’s paid off.